Rev. Jan 1, 2026

 If you are playing an event where it is announced that PDGA rules apply, then the Official Rules of Disc Golf apply, whether the event is sanctioned by the PDGA or not.
 The Competition Manual only applies to PDGA events.
 If no announcement has been made regarding the rules, you can play by whatever rules your group or the event participants agree on, including the PDGA rules.

-No. To make calls during tournament play, you must have been authorized by the Director as a Tournament Official.
+No. To make calls during tournament play, you must have been authorized by the Tournament Director as a Tournament Official.
 Passing the test does not make you a Tournament Official (referred to throughout the rules as an Official).
 Additionally, Officials have restrictions on making calls depending on whether they are playing or not.
 An Official (including the TD) who is playing cannot act as the sole Official for calls that affect players in their division.
 A non-playing Official can be the sole person to make a call where rules indicate an Official may make the call.
-A spotter can make calls (for example, regarding the position of a disc that has gone out-of-bounds) if they are also an Official.
-If they are not, their call should be considered as input for a group decision.

 Yes.